Hines finding his stride with Jr. C Penguins after winding path this season » The Laker News

 Hines has become a key contributor for the Penguins this season, providing timely scoring and steady play as the team pushes through the playoffs.

 The season began at a higher level for Hines, skating in Junior B with the East Hants Bitar’s Ristorante Penguins.
-However, in late September he was dealt to the Brookfield Elks for future considerations.
+However, in late September he was dealt to the Windsor Oxens for future considerations.

 With post-secondary school also demanding his time, Hines made the decision to step back a level and join the Jr. C Penguins.
 It’s a move that has allowed him to keep playing the game while balancing school.